up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110.md

     <h5>from the U-Boot shell</h5>

-    To disable Rx loss from the U-Boot shell, execute the following commands:
+    To disable rx loss from the U-Boot shell, execute the following commands:

     ``` sh
     env delete 8311_rx_los